Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 At this point, we recommend using ``docker exec pelux-build <command>`` and to follow the same instructions as when building locally (but inside the Docker container).

-.. note:: You need 50-100 GB of free space in working directory depending on variant you build
+.. note:: You need 50-100 GB of free space in working directory depending on the variant you build

 .. code-block:: bash